 Are you proud?
 Really??
 Then take a page out of Air New Zealand’s book and act like it.
 They own the brand-as-fan positioning, and if you want to see it in action, just follow them on Facebook for a couple of weeks.
 They have the same tone and enthusiasm as their fans, and I can’t imagine them ever being “proud sponsors of”.

 The words you and your team use matter.
-Use the wrong words and your sponsorship program loses effectiveness and power.
+Use the wrong words and your sponsorship program loses direction and specificity, effectiveness and power.
 No sponsor wants that, particularly when it’s this easy to change.

 Need more assistance?